 Behavior & Organization

-“Police Bias in the Enforcement of Drug Crimes: Evidence from Low Priority Laws” (with K.
+“Police Bias in the Enforcement of Drug Crimes: Evidence from Low Priority Laws” (2018), Review of Law

 “Examining Regulatory Capture: Evidence from the NHL” (2018), Contemporary Economic Policy, vol.